Who Stands Up to Persuade? Voluntary Influencers in Public Support for Pigouvian Taxation

 Abstract

-We examine how voters decide whether to impose influence on others’ attitudes towards policies in the context of Pigouvian taxation.
-Data from a controlled laboratory experiment show that people in general are reluctant to stand up to persuade others.
-Among those who are willing, both tax supporters and objectors are equally likely to volunteer and are equally persuasive.
-As a result, the overall negative attitude against Pigouvian taxes remains.
-Interestingly, more polarized views rather than information advantage increase the probability to stand up as first voters, irrespective of what those views are.
-These findings offer an explanation and suggestions to address the continuing low public support for social-welfare-enhancing tax policies.
+We examine how voters choose to influence others’ attitudes toward policy, focusing on the context of Pigouvian taxation.
+Data from a controlled laboratory experiment show that individuals are generally reluctant to stand up and persuade others.
+Among those who do, both tax supporters and objectors are equally likely to volunteer—and equally persuasive.
+As a result, overall negative attitudes toward Pigouvian taxes persist.
+Moreover, it is the strength of individuals’ initial views, rather than an informational advantage, that increases the likelihood of self-nomination as first voters, regardless of the direction of those views.
+These findings help explain the enduring lack of public support for welfare-enhancing tax policies and suggest avenues for addressing it.

 Type